 Walter Gropius

 Walter Gropius was born on May 18, 1883 in Berlin.
 In 1903 he began studying to be an architect in Munich, and then continued his education in the capital city.
-In 1907 he applied for a job at the company of architect Peter Behrens, where he worked with such renowned architects Ludwig Mies van der Rohe and Le Corbusier.
+In 1907 he applied for a job at the company of architect Peter Behrens, where he worked with such renowned architects as Ludwig Mies van der Rohe and Le Corbusier.
 Three years later, he and his partner Adolf Meyer decided to start their own business in Berlin.
 Their first projects which immediately began to show a modernist approach were the facade design for a shoe factory in the German town of Alfeld and the Werkbund exhibition hall in Cologne.
 In 1913, Gropius published his article “The Development of Industrial Buildings”, which had a great influence in professional circles.
-It is interesting that Gropius could not draw, so throughout his entire study and future career, he had to ask the help of artists.
+It is interesting that Gropius could not draw, so throughout his entire study and future career, he had to rely on the assistance of artists.

 Bauhaus building, Dessau